 Note that each tool works a little differently.

-You can then adjust the settings, and pan around the image.
-Any adjustment or panning requires the preview to be generated again, which takes a few more seconds.
+You can then adjust the settings and pan around the image.
+Any adjustment or panning requires the preview to be generated again, which takes a second or so.
 Finally, you save the image, which takes more time.
 For my numbers, I’ve included both the time to load the preview image initially, and then the time to save it.

-On1 NoNoise AI analyses the whole image file on load, so it takes longer to load than the other tools.
+On1 NoNoise AI also analyses the whole image file on load, so it also takes longer to load.
 However, as most of the processing is done up front, subsequent adjustments and the saving process are a lot quicker than the other tools.
+Again, I’ve included the total processing time in my numbers.

-For reference, I am using a desktop computer with an AMD Ryzen 5800X processor, an 8GB Nvidia GeForce RTX 3060TI and 64GB of system memory.
+For reference, I am using a laptop computer with a laptop with an AMD Ryzen 7940HS processor which has AI processing capabilities, an 8GB Nvidia RTX 4070 mobile GPU and 48GB of system memory.
 Images were stored on an SSD for maximum read speed.

 As I said, I used a stopwatch to time the results, so there will be a small margin of error.
 Some of the tools like Topaz also provide a time when they process, but this tends to be under the actual processing time by a few seconds in my testing, hence the use of a stopwatch for consistency across all the tools.